monognuisy/bayesian-FDA/README.md

 ## **⚠️ Notice**

 This document is fork(+translation) of report for 'Machine Learning Algorithms' class in Hanyang Univ., Korea.
-The original(Korean) report pdf file and tex file will not be uploaded until the grading finishes.
+The original(Korean) report pdf file and tex file included.

 ## **Author**